Post-and-plank: European history

-"The support of horizontal timbers by corner posts is an old form of construction in Europe.
-It was apparently carried across much of the continent from Silesia by the Lausitz urnfield culture in the late Bronze Age."
-The Lausitz culture is also known as the Lusatian culture and within their territory is an archaeological site and archaeological open-air museum at Biskupin, Poland, where remnants of such structures were found and reconstructed.
+The support of horizontal timbers by corner posts is an old form of construction in Europe.
+It was apparently carried across much of the continent from Silesia by the Lausitz urnfield culture in the late Bronze Age.
+The Lausitz culture is also known as the Lusatian culture, and within their territory is an archaeological site and archaeological open-air museum at Biskupin, Poland, where remnants of such structures were found and reconstructed.
 The structures found dated from 747 to 722 B.C and are similar in concept to piece sur piece construction.
-This historic carpentry is known in southern Sweden (skiftesverk), particularly Gotland where it is also known as bulhus, Germany, Poland, including Silesia, Bohemia - Czech Republic, Hungary, Lithuania, Switzerland, Austria.
+This historic carpentry is known in southern Sweden (skiftesverk), particularly Gotland where it is also known as bulhus, Germany, Poland, including Silesia and Bohemia.

-In 2018, an oak well structure assembled in a post-and plank method was unearthed in the Czech Republic, near Ostrov, Pardubice Region, during motorway construction.
+In 2018, an oak well structure assembled in a post-and plank method was unearthed near Ostrov during motorway construction.
 The wood was well preserved, as it was submerged in water.
-Its age was established using the dendrochronological method, by tree ring dating - the oak trees used to build the well were fell 5256/55 BC, and started growing in 5481 BC, during the Early Neolithic period, more than 7000 years ago.
-"The shape of the individual structural elements and tool marks preserved on their surface confirm sophisticated carpentry skills." researchers note.
+Its age was established using the dendrochronological method, by tree ring dating—the oak trees used to build the well were felled around 5256 BC and started growing in 5481 BC, during the Early Neolithic period, more than 7,000 years ago.
+The shape of the individual structural elements and tool marks preserved on their surface confirm sophisticated carpentry skills.